 You don’t have to lie.
 You simply have to exercise your right to be silent AND ASK FOR A LAWYER!

-As the Douglasville criminal defense attorney, we at Edwards, McLeod & Money can help assure that your rights are preserved and that you are given all the protections the law allows.
-We are qualified to handle all misdemeanor and felony cases in both State and Federal courts located in Georgia.
+We can help ensure that your rights are preserved and that you are given all the protections the law allows.